 Accelerators in Software Sales Commission

 Living in this range, known as “in the kickers”, is a heck of a thrill ride.
-This is where your earnings as a software sales rep truly start to balloon-like crazy.
+This is where your earnings as a tech sales rep truly start to balloon-like crazy.